dobsonj/ctf/writeups/2020/wpictf/danger-Live-and-Malicious-Code/readme.md

 }
 ```

 The for loop at the bottom is an infinite loop to create pop-up windows.
 We definitely don't want to run that.
 The other variables look interesting though.
 The flag is being built from the array of strings on the first line.

+## Solution

-Let's print them out and see what happens.
+Let's print those variables out and see what happens.

 ```
 kali@kali:~/Downloads/wipctf$ cp invoice.html invoice_mod.html